vaidasmaciulis/rustmechanics/README.md

 Rusting of powered grids can be disabled in config.

+Rusting of specific block types can be disabled in config.

 Server side only scripts!
 (Should work on Xbox dedicated servers, but not tested)

 !!WARNING!!
 This mod is still somewhat experimental.
 Bugs are expected, please report if encountered.
 Also careful adding this to your already build world without backup saves.